 The sculptures also had to be made available to the general public and not be located too far off the beaten track, or in locations that could be perceived as exclusive.

 In the spring of 2011 Dan Graham’s sculpture in Vågå was unveiled, as the first of a series of Skulpturstopp sculptures.

-The artists are selected by a committee of experts made up of Sune Nordgren, Karin Hellandsjø, and Anders Bjørnsen, and Sissel Karlsen from Sparebankstiftelsen DNB.
+The artists are selected by a committee of experts made up of Sune Nordgren, Hanne Beate Ueland, and Anders Bjørnsen and Sissel Karlsen from Sparebankstiftelsen DNB.
 Other municipalities in Eastern Norway will receive an offer of a sculpture donation, under the same condition that the artists are not to be restricted by guidelines.